microsoft/SampleOutOfProcRdpPlugin/SamplePluginMsix/README.md

 13. Test-Path -Path $CertFilePath

 ## Sign the msix using the above certificate
 Right click on `SamplePluginMsix` project -> Publish -> Create App Packages...
-In the prompt select the `.pfx` that was created above.
+In the prompt select the `.pfx` that was created above or create one now using Visual Studio.
 This generates the `msix`.

 ## Install the msix now.

+# FAQs
-# What makes this msix COM capable?
+## What makes this msix COM capable?
 In the manifest we have
 ```
 <com:Extension Category="windows.comServer">